 3.)
 South Cotabato

 Also, don’t forget to visit Lake Sebu, too.
-Explore the lakes edges on foot, hop aboard a boat or fly above it on a zip line through the sky.
-Head to Seven Falls viewpoint to admire the waterfalls and jump on-board the zip line.
+Explore the lake edges on foot, hop aboard a boat or fly above it on a zip line through the sky.
+Head to Seven Falls viewpoint to admire the waterfalls and jump on board the zip line.

 To sample the best of the local seafood make sure you head to Gusteau’s Crab Hauz for dinner.
 You’ll have to be rolled out after all the food!